 First, we’ll deal with the air circulation and how heat behaves.
 We all know hot air rises.
 There’s a problem when it has nowhere to go.

-In the winter, this phenomenon leaves your bedroom tool cold.
+In the winter, this phenomenon leaves your bedroom too cold.
 The heat keeps moving up and out because the air outside is colder, and heat naturally moves toward colder air.
+For this reason, it’s especially hard to keep rooms with high ceilings warm in the winter.

 But in the summer, the sun’s beating down and heating your attic or crawl space.
 That gives you heat beating down from outside, and heat rising from your first floor.